QMTesting/qmtesting.github.io/_posts/2025-10-01-mastering-software-testing-effectively-within-the-sdlc.md

 - Documenting the requirements in formats like Business Requirement Documents (BRD) or User Stories.

+##### Example:
-*Example:* For an online shopping app, requirements might include features like product search, shopping cart, payment integration, and order tracking.
+For an online shopping app, requirements might include features like product search, shopping cart, payment integration, and order tracking.

-2. System Design
+### 2. System Design

 Once the requirements are clear, architects and developers create a blueprint of how the system will work.
 This is where creativity meets structure.

-Key aspects of this phase:
+#### Key aspects of this phase:

-High-Level Design (HLD): Defines the system architecture, data flow, and major components.
+- High-Level Design (HLD): Defines the system architecture, data flow, and major components.

-Low-Level Design (LLD): Focuses on detailed specifications for modules, database schema, APIs, and user interfaces.
+- Low-Level Design (LLD): Focuses on detailed specifications for modules, database schema, APIs, and user interfaces.

-Tools like UML diagrams, ER diagrams, and wireframes are often used here.
+- Tools like UML diagrams, ER diagrams, and wireframes are often used here.

+##### Example:
-Example: Designing a database for the shopping app that stores user profiles, product details, and order history.
+Designing a database for the shopping app that stores user profiles, product details, and order history.

-3. Implementation (Coding)
+### 3. Implementation (Coding)

 With the design in place, developers begin writing the code.
 This is often the most resource-intensive phase.

-Highlights include:
+#### Highlights include:

-Following coding standards and best practices.
+- Following coding standards and best practices.

-Using version control systems like Git to manage code.
+- Using version control systems like Git to manage code.

-Performing unit testing to validate individual components.
+- Performing unit testing to validate individual components.

-Example: Developers code the shopping cart functionality, ensuring it can add, remove, and update products smoothly.
+##### Example: Developers code the shopping cart functionality, ensuring it can add, remove, and update products smoothly.

 4. Testing